mykytafabrykator/aircraft-classifier/README.md

 - Returns classification results with the label and probability score.
 - Organized with separate modules for app logic and image classification.
 - Built with Flask and managed with Poetry for smooth setup and deployment.
-- Achieved a validation accuracy of 90.02% with a validation loss of 0.3368 at epoch 38 — the best model with the highest accuracy and lowest loss.
+- Achieved a validation accuracy of 90.02% with a validation loss of 0.3368 at epoch 38.

 ## ✍️ Tech Stack